billpg/POP3Listener/BuildYourOwnPOP3Server.md

 - Create a table of usernames and hashed passwords and write an authentication function that queries this table.
 (Database table, text file, up to you.)

 # Mailbox Contents.
-With an authentication function, we can now log-in to our mailbox, but the mailbox is empty.
+With an authentication function, we can now log-in to our mailbox, but the mailbox is always empty.
 This is because the default message-list handler only ever responds with an empty list of messages.
 We need to write a handler that returns a list of messages.

 You can set the handler by setting the `Events.OnMessageList` property to your custom fuunction.
 For now, let's write a simple function that reads the contents of a folder.
 The service supplies the Mailbox ID which was set by the authentication function earlier.